Akshay-Vs/Akshay-Vs/README.md

 - 🔭 I’m currently working on Multiple projects including a 2D game called **Origine**

-- 🌱 I’m currently learning **Machine Learning and stuff like that**
+- 🌱 I’m currently learning **Machine Learning and stuff like that...**

 - 👯 I’m looking to collaborate **with python programmers/Indie game devs**